tedneward/Azgaarnoth/Classes/Artificer.md

 The infused pouches all share one interdimensional space of the same capacity as a single pouch.
 Thus, reaching into any of the pouches allows access to the same storage space.
 A pouch operates as long as it is within 100 miles of another one of the pouches; the pouch is otherwise empty and won’t accept any contents.

 If this infusion ends, the items stored in the shared space move into one of the pouches, determined at random.
 The rest of the pouches become empty.

+#### Mind Sharpener
+*Item*: A suit of armor or robes

+The infused item can send a jolt to the wearer to refocus their mind.
+While wearing this infused item, whenever the creature fails a Constitution saving throw to maintain concentration on a spell, it can use its reaction to succeed instead.

 #### Radiant Weapon
 *Prerequisite*: 8th-level artificer